 In 2017, Ashley Regional was named to two “Top 100 Rural Hospitals in America” lists, one by Becker Reviews and the second by Chartis.
 In 2018, 2019 and 2020 Ashley Regional was named again to the “Top 100 Rural and Community Hospitals” by Chartis.

-In spring 2020 Ashley Regional Medical Center received the fourth consecutive ‘A’ grade from Leapfrog Group.
+In spring 2020, Ashley Regional Medical Center hired a Certified Nurse Midwife and received the fourth consecutive ‘A’ grade from Leapfrog Group.
 These and other independent organizations continue to highlight Ashley Regional as a leader in quality and safety.
+Including The Chartis In fall 2020, amid the coronavirus (COVID-19) pandemic, Ashley Regional completed a reaccreditation survey by the Joint Commission.